blackholeinfiverse64/SVACS-Main/TESTING_PACKET.md

 ## Objective

-Validate deterministic continuity using one runtime trace_id across all layers.
+Validate deterministic continuity using a single runtime `trace_id` across all operational layers.

 ---